xanthospap/autobpe/doc/products.rst

 .. note:: No DCBs are included in the ``REPRO_2013`` foolder.

-The function :func:`bernutils.products.getCodDcb` uses the following translation table to interpret the input parameter ``stype``.
+The function :func:`bernutils.products.pydcb.getCodDcb` uses the following translation table to interpret the input parameter ``stype``.

 +-----------------------------------+------------+---------------------------------+